-A Replicate construct consists of a pair of RP nodes that enclose a main branch and are connected with a coordination branch.
-This coordination branch is automatically labeled with the name of the associated DomainSet element.
+A Replicate construct consists of a pair of RP odes that enclose a main branch and are connected that coordination branch.
+This coordination branch is nodes that enclose a main branch and are connected with a coordination branch.
+This coordination branch is automatically labeled with the name of the associated DomainSet entity.